Strategies for managing architectural technical debt that DON’T work

 However, due to pressing time constraints and the uncertain efficacy of this approach, it is seldom employed in practice.

 A frequent outcome is the realization that the solution has been over-engineered, yet no corrective action is taken.
-This inaction is partly due to the sunk cost fallacy—the hope that the currently unused solution might find relevance in the future.
+This inaction is partly due to the sunk cost fallacy: the hope that the currently unused solution might find relevance in the future.

 Another deterrent is the cost associated with refactoring.
 Removing an integrated solution from the architecture demands significant development effort to ensure it doesn't negatively impact customers or hinder the delivery of new features.
 Once a solution is entrenched in the architecture, excising it becomes a challenge.

-A more pragmatic approach is to adopt a "just-in-time" mentality—address architectural needs as they arise rather than preemptively.
+A more pragmatic approach is to adopt a "just-in-time" mentality: address architectural needs as they arise rather than preemptively.
 There's no need to aim for the moon when the goal is to reach the sky.

-Strategies for Managing ATD that DO work
+Strategies for managing ATD that DO work

 By prioritizing architectural quality and timely addressing of accruing debt, software teams can prevent the debt from spiralling out of control.
 This proactive approach significantly mitigates associated risks and ensures the long-term success and maintainability of software systems.

-👍 (1) Implement architectural observability tools
+👍 (1) Implement real-time architecture visibility

 The biggest challenge businesses face with Architectural Technical Debt is its invisibility: without the proper tools, visualizing the entire system architecture in real-time becomes a daunting task, often relegated to manual, general-purpose diagramming tools.
 This lack of visibility hinders the identification of architectural drift and the summarization of accumulated debt causes.